 No-Bake Elderflower Cheesecake with Lime

-The stand-out ingredients, of course, are the lime — just a few drops of fresh lime juice and a grating of zest elevate the dessert with acidic undernotes, pleasantly cutting through the creaminess.
+In this elderflower cheesecake rice, the stand-out ingredients are the lime — just a few drops of fresh lime juice and a grating of zest elevate the dessert with acidic undernotes, pleasantly cutting through the creaminess.
 And the elderflower cordial?
 It lends a gentle, sweet, and subtly fragrant touch.
 It’s not enough to be overtly floral, instead marrying with the other components.

 Ideal for a summer garden party or special occasion, the elderflower and lime cheesecake is surprisingly low fuss, with a shockingly easy recipe sans gelatine.
 You know what that means?
 You’ll have to make an excuse to make it!